 Honors Contracts provide students the opportunity to work closely with a faculty mentor on an independent project in a course he or she is enrolled in.
 Students develop special skills and gain in-depth knowledge related to the course.
 Upon completion of the contract, the course will be designated as “Honors” on the student’s transcript.
 Students completing three Honors contracts in upper-division courses will complete the Honors Contract Experience.

-Courses from the Department of Rehabilitation Sciences are not eligible for Honors Contracts.
+Courses from the Department of Rehabilitation Sciences and School of Nursing are not eligible for Honors Contracts.
 Instead, a rotation of Honors Embedded Courses will be offered each semester to provide Honors students an enriched academic experience and a means to earn the necessary amount of departmental Honors credit.